-- 5. The Commissioner must- - (a) administer and enforce this Act subject to the control and directions of the Minister; and - (b) develop and maintain administrative, financial, technological and communicative and other systems and procedures necessary for the implementation and enforcement of this Act.
-CHAPTER 2 CUSTOMS TARIFF
+5. The Commissioner must-

+- (a)administer and enforce this Act subject to the control and directions of the Minister; and - (b)establish and maintain administrative, financial, technological, electronic and communicative and other systems and procedures necessary for the implementation and enforcement of this Act.

+CUSTOMS TARIFF

-Purpose of Chapter
+Purpose of this Chapter

-- The purpose of this Chapter is to provide for- 6. - a Customs Tariff imposing duties on goods imported into, or destined for (a) export from, the Republic; and - (b) the amendment of the Customs Tariff.
+6. The purpose of this Chapter is to provide for-

+- (a) a Customs Tariff imposing duties on goods imported into, or destined for 35 export from, the Republic; and - the amendment of the Customs Tariff. (b)